The best diffusers for curly hair to keep curls and coils looking defined

 Prongs are quite thin

-Of all of the diffusers we tested out, this one truly lives up to its universal credentials as it fitted on all the non-Diva Pro dryers we used to test it.
+Of all the diffusers we tested out, this one truly lives up to its universal credentials as it fitted on all the non-Diva Pro dryers we used to test it.
 This is mainly for two design reasons: firstly, the end of the XXL Diffuser is really big, which allows it to fit right over the nozzles of most hair dryers.
-Secondly, the inside also features flexible padding that adjusts around your dryer of choice, ensuring a really secure fit that helps to stop it from sliding off mid-dry.
+Secondly, the inside also features flexible padding that adjusts around your dryer of choice, ensuring a really secure fit that helps to stop this diffuser from sliding off mid-dry.
+Lucy says: "Lots of diffusers are designed to be used with just the one dryer, so I love that this could be used with most traditional-shaped hair dryers, but the size is far more generous than the average diffuser, too."

 The cup itself is nice and wide and more than an inch or so deep, lending itself well to those with very long hairstyles and/or lots of curls, and it dries nicely.
-We found that the prongs, although flexible, are a little thin, which could be an issue for those with denser hair.
-But overall this is a great universal diffuser that'll work with most dryer models.
+We found that the prongs, although flexible, are a little thin, which could be an issue for those with thicker and/or denser hair.
+But overall, we think this is a great universal diffuser that'll work with most dryer models, which sets it apart from lots of others on the market.

 DevaCurl DevaFuser diffuser